Johfra Bosschart: Working Career

-In 1989 the booklet Elfes, fées et gnomes was published, in which work by Johfra, Ellen Lórien and Carjan (Car Verheul) was depicted.
-In 1990 the filmmaker Robin Lutz (the son of his former academy friend Gerard Lutz) came to France.
+In 1989, the booklet Elfes, fées et gnomes was published, in which work by Johfra, Ellen Lórien and Carjan (Car Verheul) was depicted.
+In 1990, the filmmaker Robin Lutz (the son of his former academy friend Gerard Lutz) came to France.
 He made a film about the work of Johfra and Ellen.
-The film titled De Wereld van Johfra was broadcast on 14 May 1991 by television broadcaster TROS and showed Johfra is house in the Périgord.
-In 1994 and 1995 the Ellen in Wonderland series was created.
-A total of nine paintings in which Ellen Lórien played the leading role.
+The film titled De Wereld van Johfra was broadcast on 14 May 1991 by television broadcaster TROS and showed Johfra in his house in the Périgord.
+In 1994 and 1995, the Ellen in Wonderland series was created, a total of nine paintings in which Ellen Lórien played the leading role.

 Death

 In 1998 Johfra was diagnosed with colon cancer.
-On May 31, 1998 he finished his last painting titled Homecoming.
-Johfra died on November 6, 1998 at 2:30 am.
+On May 31, 1998, he finished his last painting titled Homecoming.
+Johfra died on November 6, 1998, at 2:30 am.

 After his death, the De Verbeelding Foundation was established and posthumously published the book Highest lights and deepest shadows, written by Gerrit Luidinga.
-It contained many images from Johfra’s oeuvre as well as passages from his diary in twenty volumes (from 1938 to 1998) of a total of about six thousand pages.
+It contained many images from Johfra's oeuvre as well as passages from his diary in twenty volumes (from 1938 to 1998) of a total of about six thousand pages.